jeffswt/unprettysoup/README.md

 // [<title>The Juruo's story</title>]
 ```

-Recall from Kinds of filters that the value to `name` can be a string, a list, a function or nothing at all.
+Recall from Kinds of filters that the value to `name` can be a string, a list, a set, a function or nothing at all.

 ##### The `attrs` / keywords argument